 The title sounds like a cyber-style remake of a “Rocky” movie, or the next sequel to one of the many super hero type movies out there.
 But it’s not that far fetched.
 And more importantly, it’s about skiing.

 So you better understand the starting point, both boots were used pretty much “out-of-the-box.”
-The liners in the Krypton Pro boots were heat fitted.
-I did not heat fit the DS 130 boots because they felt great right out of the box.
+The liners in the Krypton Pro boots were heat fitted, mainly because the Intuition ID wrap liner should be heat-fitted.
+I did not heat fit the DS 130 boots because they felt great right out of the box, and heat treatment is suggested if needed.
 In each boot the factory provided footbed was replaced with a Sidas 3Feet custom footbed, sold at Avie’s Ski / Sports.

-For the past few seasons I have been skiing in a pair of Dalbello Krypton Pro 130 boots.
+For several seasons I skied in a pair of Dalbello Krypton Pro 130 boots.
 These are a 3-buckle cabrio boot with a 130 flex rating.
 They are very snug fitting, high performing boots.

 Cabrio style ski boots have 3 buckles, making for very easy foot entry, and exit.
 It is almost as easy as slipping into a regular pair of shoes.
 Seriously.
 No grunting or groaning or twisting and turning of the foot to try and jam it into the boot.
 Pull apart the liner and in the foot goes.

-But this year Dalbello came out with the new DS line of boots, whose design is taken right off the mechanical drawings for their DSR race boots.
+Then Dalbello came out with the new DS line of boots, whose design is taken right off the mechanical drawings for their DSR race boots.
 The Avie’s sales rep for Dalbello, Scott Heald, took us through how DS boots are put together from different injection molds to add stiffness while reducing weight.
 Scott had been skiing in Krypton Pro 130s and made the jump into DS 130s.
-So I figured I would try the same, see what I thought, then pass that along to you.
+So I figured I would try the same, then pass that along my findings to you through this comparison article.

 Krypton Pro 130 is a 3-buckle, cabrio-style, freeride, 98 mm last (width) ski boot.
 The boots are stiff, narrow, and high performance.
 They provide progressive flex as the tongue of the boot is pressured by the skier.
 The progressive flex allows the skier a great deal of finesse in how power is applied to the ski.
 The boot and liner are also designed to be more impact absorbing.
 These are great assets for those playing in the park, the bumps, and the woods.